Why is child marriage a form of violence against women and girls?

 There is a growing and vocal movement of people around the world determined to put a stop to violence against women and girls.
 The scale of child marriage means that we cannot hope to achieve this without addressing a practice that leaves girls vulnerable to many different forms of violence.

-Globally, 700 million women alive today were married before their 18th birthday.
-Without concerted action, this number will grow: the total number of women married in childhood could increase to over 1.2 billion by 2050.
+Globally, more than 700 million women alive today were married before their 18th birthday.
+Without concerted action, this number could grow to over 1.2 billion by 2050.

 2) Child brides are more vulnerable to physical violence